Another Night (song): Critical reception

-Upon the release, Larry Flick from Billboard described the song as a "instantly infectious and jaunty li'l rave/NRG jumper that may initially remind some of "What Is Love" by Haddaway.
+Upon the release, Larry Flick from Billboard magazine described the song as an "instantly infectious and jaunty li'l rave/NRG jumper that may initially remind some of 'What Is Love' by Haddaway.
 A close spin, however, reveals a frothy confection that stands on its own pop merits.
 Nicely contrasted male/female duet vocals kick lovely, as do peppy remixes [...].
 Already wooing folks aboard, single has the strength to keep the glow of summer parties lingering for a long time to come."
 David Browne from Entertainment Weekly said it is "a swooshing glop of diva-on-a-downer voice, Eurotrash synths, and rapping."
 Dave Sholin from the Gavin Report wrote that "those of you into catchy, high-energy, pop creations from groups like the Captain Hollywood Project or Culture Beat will love this track."
 Rachel Cohen from The Heights named it the best dance track of the album, along with "Run Away".
 She described it as "fast-paced and energetic". noting that it has "a distinct beat and sound".
 Howard Cohen from Herald-Journal called it an "infectious tune, bubbling with strobe-like keyboards and melody".

-Dennis Hunt from Los Angeles Times felt it is "awfully catchy".
+Dennis Hunt from Los Angeles Times felt it's "awfully catchy".
 In his weekly UK chart commentary, James Masterton said, "It stands out in many ways owing to the strange billing the act has."
-Alan Jones from Music Week gave the song five out of five, declaring it "a fiendish continental creation that's laid siege to Europe and is climbing the US Top 10."
+Alan Jones from Music Week gave the song a top score of five out of five, declaring it "a fiendish continental creation that's laid siege to Europe and is climbing the US Top 10."
 He added further, "A hugely commercial pop/dance confection with the usual male rap verse/female sung chorus combination that has proved so popular.
 File next to Whigfield."
-Wendi Cermak from The Network Forty viewed it as a "great dance record".
+Wendi Cermak from The Network Forty named it a "great dance record".
 The magazine also compared it to "Rhythm Is a Dancer" by Snap!.
 Stephen Yang from The Rice Thresher noted the "sugary catchy beats and glitzy synthesizers".
-James Hamilton from the RM Dance Update described it as an "ultra cheesy German galloper, with 'put your hands up in the air' rather than the title as its hook line" and a "deadly catchy chugging German pop lurcher".
-Milo Miles from Salon Magazine felt that the song "incorporate swank Philly-soul melodies in the manner of M People."
+James Hamilton from the Record Mirror Dance Update described it as an "ultra cheesy German galloper, with 'put your hands up in the air' rather than the title as its hook line" and a "deadly catchy chugging German pop lurcher".
+Milo Miles from Salon Magazine felt the song "incorporate swank Philly-soul melodies in the manner of M People."
+Mark Sutherland from Smash Hits praised it as "infuriatingly catchy".